Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Now it’s time to walk off all the insane concoctions you’ve put in your stomach.
 Luckily, some amazing street art isn’t far away.
 Kent Avenue in Williamsburg has some great murals, and same with nearby Wythe Avenue.
 For more specific information on where to find Williamsburg street art, check here.

 If you’re crazy for street art, you might want to head to Bushwick and see some more of it at the famous Bushwick Collective and more – it’s just a few stops over on the L train.
+There’s plenty of art you can see just wandering around, but if you prefer more structure, there are also affordable guided walking tours of Bushwick’s street art.

 If you’re staying in Williamsburg, you can indulge in a spot of vintage shopping, hipster spotting, and café hopping.
 Beacon’s Closet is one of NYC’s best thrift stores and it’s fun to peruse some of the tacky wares there.
 Bedford Avenue, trendy as it is, is also home to countless quality coffee shops (and the delicious Van Leeuwen ice cream truck!) if you need to take a break and rest your feet.